Hasodikis/T480S-Hackintosh/README.md

 ## Notes on Wifi (14-9-2023)
 I replaced the original intel wifi/BT module, with a BCM94360NG!
-Everything works OTB in Ventura 13.5.2 by juyst disabling intel kexts in OC!!!
+Everything works OTB in Ventura 13.5.2 by just disabling intel kexts in OC!!!
 Airdrop, continuity, extended display to iPad, they all work.

 But the most important thing is power consumption!!!